charlielobster/CUDA_NekRS/README.md

 In the example, Driver Version is 570.172.08 and CUDA Version is 12.8.
 This is good, anything under v13.0 is not a problem.

 To help clarify a very murky subject, there is a difference between CUDA Version and Toolkit Version, even though they are usually the same numbers.
 The CUDA Version relates to the driver software you have running a particular GPU device, and the Toolkit Version determines what hardware architectures your codebase can target.
+The NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.
+So, we need a CUDA Toolkit under Version 13.0 to successfully build to that target with minimal changes to the code.

 In a terminal, type: